-Hartford Seminary Scholarships
+Hartford International University Scholarships

-Since its founding in 1833, Hartford Seminary has been honored to be the recipient of numerous financial gifts which have been given to aid our students in pursuing their educational goals.
+Since its founding in 1833, Hartford International University has been honored to be the recipient of numerous financial gifts which have been given to aid our students in pursuing their educational goals.
 Below is a list of the named scholarships.
 Students receiving financial aid may well receive funds from one of the sources below.
-Please see the financial aid section of the Catalogue for more information on the kinds of aid for which you may be eligible and the financial aid application process.